Student-Advisor agreement

 Specific guidelines for BSc and MSc students in the EO group (updated 2024).
 See also the Meetings and Scheduling document.

-1. Shared OwnCloud folder.
-All UHH students should have access to OwnCloud.
-At the start of your dissertation work, we will create a folder (named, e.g. FirstnameLastname_MSc or FirstnameLastname_BSc) for progress reports and updates.
+Shared Git repository.
+All UHH students should have access to gitlab or can alternatively use github.com.
+At the start of your dissertation work, we will create a shared repository (named, e.g. FirstnameLastname_MSc or FirstnameLastname_BSc) for code, progress reports and writing.

-2. Regular meetings: For BSc and MSc students actively working on their dissertations, I suggest 30-minute meetings up to every-other week.
+Regular meetings: For BSc and MSc students actively working on their dissertations, I suggest 30-minute meetings up to every-other week.
 Please arrive prepared, including starting the meeting with a short list of items to be discussed.
+Note that at the beginning of your work within the ExO group, we will discuss what your expected timeframe is for “actively working” on your dissertation.
+The BSc topic should be completed within about 3 months; the MSc topic within about 6 months.
+Longer (more involved) topics may be available by arrangement.

-3. Regular report of progress: Within 1 day after an individual meeting, please digitally share a short progress report to the OwnCloud folder.
-This can be the slides that you use during the meeting as well as notes from the meeting on next steps.
+Regular report of progress: Within 1 day after an individual meeting, please digitally share a short set of notes including actions in your git repository.
+These may be stored as a markdown file with notes from the meeting, or pdf of your slides from the meeting.
 The compilation of these reports provide a record of progress through time.
 Name your file something sensible that promotes organisation, e.g.: YYYYMMDD-Lastname-dissupdate.pdf.
 Suggested headings are:

 For a first meeting, please use http://calendly.com/eleanorfrajka and pick the 30-minute meeting.
 Subsequent meetings can be scheduled in the same way, or during a meeting we can pick future meetings or set up regular meetings.